hungnp-zinza/google-stt/README.md

 ## Start the app
-- Create google service account and save credentials as `google_app_credentials.json` to the root folder
+- Create a Google service account and save credentials as `google_app_credentials.json` to the root folder
-- To start the development server run `nx serve server`.
+- To start the development server run `npm run dev`.
 Open your browser and navigate to http://localhost:3000/.
 Happy coding!